codefresh-io/docs.codefresh.io/_docs/dashboards/gitops-products.md

 In Codefresh GitOps, Products serve as a strategic layer that bridges this gap.
 Products group different yet interconnected applications based on their similarities and dependencies.
 By grouping applications, Products enhance Environments, allowing complete visibility for efficient management across Environments.

-##### What is a Product in Codefresh GitOps?
-In Codefresh GitOps, a Product is a custom entity that allows you to group interconnected Argo CD applications, providing a cohesive view as the applications progress through the development and deployment lifecyle.

-Consider a practical scenario of numerous applications connected to billing or payment.
-Instead of monitoring each application separately, creating a Product enables you to track and manage them collectively.

 {% include
 	image.html
 	lightbox="true"